LafeLabs/bookofgeometron-2019/path/README.md

 ## Teacher Action:

-Present and describe how you live the Path of Geometron, how it fits into your life
+Present and describe how you live the Path of Geometron, how it fits into your life.
+Learn from your students what their paths are now: what do they believe, how do they lives their lives, how do they want to make that better, how do they want to live?

 ## Student Action:

 Listen, learn and discuss how Geometron might fit into your life in ways that might alter its path.
+Articulate your path: what do you believe, how does that impact how you live? how might you change how you live to be more in line with a geometron cosmology?